Arctic Blast: Production

-Filming took place over eighteen days in 2009 - sixteen in Hobart, Tasmania, plus two in Ottawa, Canada for scenes with Bruce Davison.
-Post production work was done in Canada.
+Principal photography took place over eighteen days in 2009 – sixteen in Hobart, Tasmania, plus two in Ottawa, Canada for scenes with Bruce Davison.
+Post-production work was done in Canada.

 Trenchard-Smith later wrote "it was a challenge to make what looks like a bank of thick morning fog feel scary."

 Reception

-According to Trenchard-Smith "I’m quite proud of the film.
-It’s a strong example of its micro-genre, and I had a good time making it."
+Trenchard-Smith was happy with the end result, writing "I'm quite proud of the film.
+It's a strong example of its micro-genre, and I had a good time making it."

+SciFiDimensions gave the film a balanced review with pros and cons, saying it was "passable but ... forgettable" among disaster movies, with its flaws holding back its potential.